learn-co-curriculum/files-and-filetypes-readme/README.md

 Computers also have a limited working memory.
 Just like us, they keep things in working memory that they're, well, working with.

-When computers or people run out of space, they write down information stored in _working memory_.
+When computers or people run out of space, we write down information stored in our _working memory_.
 Humans use a napkin, Post-It Notes or the back of their hands.
 Computers use _files_.
 The stuff computers write into their files fits into two main categories: